If you follow me on Twitter or Instagram, you may have seen me mention a couple of

 “Ok Kimberley you can do this.
 Just be charming and charismatic and everything will be fine.
 Remember now, and I know this may be difficult for you, but don’t say anything that’ll make you sound like a fucking bellend.
+Meeting Chris Jericho for the first time will only happen once.
 Just tell him that you enjoyed the gig.
 Or that you’re loving the new album.
+Thank him for inviting you.
 Or perhaps throw in that you’ve been a fan of his since you were about 11 years old.
 (But not in a wanky fangirl kind of way).
 It’ll be fine, he’s just another human.
 I believe in you, girl. “

 IS PROBABLY WHAT I SHOULD HAVE SAID.
 This is an example of the aforementioned ‘expectation’.
 Because obviously when you meet someone you admire you’re going to instantly hit it off and they’ll be dazzled by your wit and charm and then you’ll become best friends right?